MicrosoftDocs/customer-insights/ci-docs/segments.md

    :::image type="content" source="media/segments-schedule.png" alt-text="Selected segments with Schedule pane.":::

-1. Select **Save**.

-**Last refreshed** shows a timestamp of the last successful refresh.
-If an error occurs, select the error to see details about what happened.
+1. Select **Save** and then confirm the change.
+The segments are refreshed on the scheduled date during the system refresh.

 ## Track usage of a segment